Egbert-Azure/egbert-azure.Github.io/_posts/2023-12-22-The-Playchess-Chessclub.md

 In my previous blog, "The Virtues of Slow Play," I emphasized the belief that actual improvement in chess doesn't come from quick online games.
 Today, I want to delve into a platform beyond mere gameplay – a platform that values strategy, growth, and community.
 For me, that platform is Playchess.

+What I didn't know until some experiments is how smooth my ChessNut e-board works with Playchess.
+This discovery has been a game-changer, making my chess experience more seamless and enjoyable.

+Let's explore my findings and observations about this innovative platform from Chessbase, a privately owned and, in my honest opinion, still thriving and groundbreaking chess software company.

 ## The Chess Odyssey Begins

 While not a big fan of online blitz or rapid games, I found solace and challenge in platforms that valued strategy and growth over quick victories.
 It's also an excellent way to test your opening knowledge, pattern recognition, and intuition under time pressure.